-The Consultant will keep all information exchanged in any form with the Client confidential at all times and a Non Disclosure Agreement (NDA) can be exchanged on request by the Client.
+The Consultant will keep all information exchanged in any form with the Client confidential at all times and a Non-disclosure Agreement (NDA) has been exchanged covering all work on this project.
 The Consultant will ensure that NDA’s are exchanged before discussion with third party suppliers as applicable.

-When applicable, the scope of activity is restricted to the creation of one name and/or one brand concept and strap line and/or one packaging concept (structural and/or graphic) and/or one design concept or product design concept unless specified otherwise.
-Additional fees will be chargeable if the Client chooses to utilise more than one name and/or one brand concept and strap line and/or one packaging concept (structural and graphic) and/or one design concept or product design concept unless specified otherwise and these fees will be subject to agreement between the Consultant and the Client.
-This includes the use of more than one name for domain registration purposes irrespective of whether this name has been chosen for creative development or not.
-Further, the Consultant will retain copyright of all brand names and strap lines, including domain names, brand concepts, packaging concepts (structural and graphic), design work and product concepts presented to the Client by way of speculative or introductory activity (or as part of a project presentation) for which no fees are paid and these may be re-used by the Consultant at their discretion.
+Where applicable, the scope of the activity is restricted to one product design concept unless specified otherwise.
+Additional fees will be chargeable if the Client chooses to utilise more than one product design concept unless specified otherwise and these fees will be subject to agreement between the Consultant and the Client.
+Further, the Consultant will retain copyright of all product concepts presented to the Client by way of speculative or introductory activity (or as part of a project presentation) for which no fees are paid and these may be re-used by the Consultant at their discretion.

-All intellectual property and goods supplied under contract will remain the property of the Consultant until all project fees and any third party obligations contracted by the Consultant on a client’s behalf are paid for in full at which point the Consultant will grant an exclusive licence to use without time or geographical limitation.
+All intellectual property and goods supplied under this contract will remain the property of the Consultant until all project fees and any third-party obligations contracted by the Consultant on a client’s behalf are paid for in full at which point the Consultant will grant an exclusive licence to use without time or geographical limitation.

-The Consultant reserves the right to use all Works for promotional purposes in perpetuity without restriction.
+The Consultant reserves the right to use all Works created by them for promotional purposes in perpetuity without restriction.

-The Parties (the Consultant and the Client) may communicate by electronic mail.
-The Parties recognise the risks associated with communication by this medium including misinterpretation, delays, interception and viruses.
-Neither Party shall hold the other liable for any damage incurred by the use of electronic mail.
+The Parties (the Consultant and the Client) may communicate by electronic mail or other forms of electronic communication.
+The Parties recognise the risks associated with digital communication including misinterpretation, delays, interception and viruses.
+Neither Party shall hold the other liable for any damage incurred by the use of digital communication.